 SEMRush (Disclaimer: affiliate link)is one of the most powerful SEO tools available.
 It makes it simple to keep track of your website’s SEO rankings and overall status.
 It also comes with a robust site audit tool that crawls your site for common issues and generates a comprehensive report for you.

 You’ll be prompted to type in your domain name.
 After that, you’ll be prompted to set up site auditing options.
-You can specify how many sites to crawl and which crawl provider to use.
+For example, you can specify how many sites to crawl and which crawl provider to use.

 To proceed, click the start crawling button.
 For the site assessment, SEMRush will immediately begin crawling your website.
 Depending on how many pages you picked for the crawl, this could take a few minutes.
 After you’ve finished, go to the Site Audit area and click on your domain to get your report.